JMPorcher/shared-pantry/README.md

 [X] Welcome screen "Add your first pantry"

+[] Change shrinkWrap to Slivers and stuff.
+Refer to YT video.

 [] Delete option for Pantries: personal is archivable/deletable, shared can be erased by Pantry starter or left by every other user
 [] Firebase basic structure (I'm scared man)
 [] Firebase groups